Apollo program: Name

+The context of this was that the program focused at its beginning mainly on developing an advanced crewed spacecraft, the Apollo command and service module, succeeding the Mercury program.
+A lunar landing became the focus of the program only in 1961.
+Thereafter Project Gemini instead followed the Mercury program to test and study advanced crewed spaceflight technology.

 Background

 Origin and spacecraft feasibility studies

 The Apollo program was conceived during the Eisenhower administration in early 1960, as a follow-up to Project Mercury.
 While the Mercury capsule could support only one astronaut on a limited Earth orbital mission, Apollo would carry three.
 Possible missions included ferrying crews to a space station, circumlunar flights, and eventual crewed lunar landings.